Charles Goodnight: Cattle

 To take advantage of available grass, timber, water, and game, Goodnight founded in 1876 what was to become the first Texas Panhandle ranch, the JA Ranch, in the Palo Duro Canyon.
+By 1885, the ranch covered 1,325,000 acres and held 100,000 head of cattle.

 Bison

-In addition to raising cattle 1876, the Goodnights preserved a herd of native plains bison that year, which is said to survive to this day in Caprock Canyons State Park.
+In addition to raising cattle, in 1876 the Goodnights preserved a herd of native plains bison that year, which is said to survive to this day in Caprock Canyons State Park.
 The herd in Caprock Canyons was actually donated in name by JA Ranch, which Goodnight managed for years.
 Bison of this herd were introduced into the Yellowstone National Park in 1902 and into the larger zoos and ranches throughout the nation.
 He also crossbred the bison with domestic cattle, which he called cattalo.

 Personal life

 On July 26, 1870, Goodnight married Mary Ann "Molly" Dyer, a teacher from Weatherford, west of Fort Worth.
-Goodnight developed a practical sidesaddle for Molly.
+He developed a practical sidesaddle for Molly.

-After Molly died in April 1926, Goodnight became ill himself.
-He was nursed back to health by a distant paternal cousin, 26-year-old nurse and telegraph operator from Butte, Montana, named Corinne Goodnight, with whom Charles had been corresponding because of their shared surname.
-On March 5, 1927, his 91st birthday, Goodnight married Corinne, who was young enough to be his great-granddaughter and who soon miscarried their unborn child.
-Her name was hence Corinne Goodnight Goodnight.
-He joined her Two by Twos church and was baptized a few months before his death in his winter home in Phoenix, Arizona.
-Evetts Haley had described Goodnight as "deeply religious and reverential by nature."
-He is buried next to his first wife, Mary Ann, in the Goodnight Cemetery near Amarillo.
+One of his great-great-great nephews was professional bull rider Brent Thurman.